obophenotype/cell-ontology/docs/editing_guidelines.md

 ### Asserting classification
 In order to keep the ontology maintainable, asserted classifications should be limited where possible.
-Ideally, all terms would have only a single asserted parentt.
+Ideally, all terms would have only a single asserted parent (also known as “superclass”).
 Given the presence of suitable logically defined classes (see below) and sufficient relationships for the term you are making, additional classification can be inferred automatically by reasoning.

 However, as we are limited in what types of classification we are able to infer, you may need to assert multiple parents.
 Two asserted classifications are plainly acceptable.
 If you must assert three or ore classifications, then you should make a note with a suggestion for which of the asserted classifications are good candidates for formalisation and inferred classification.